American Harp Foundation

 In 1990, a small group of long-time members of the AHS foresaw the potential of housing large donations and scholarship funds for the American Harp Society in a separate organization.
 It was their objective to hold the funds where they could grow and be used only for the purpose intended by donors.
 For 25 years these funds have been used to award scholarship funds for college students, national competition winners, high school students attending summer camp, and harp students in extreme need.

-In 1993, the American Harp Foundation began three new awards: the Nebergall Award, the Karl Carlson Award, and the Doris Calkins Award.
-The Foundation now houses 18 separate funds.
+In 1993, the then-American Harp Society Foundation began three new awards: the Nebergall Award, the Karl Carlson Award, and the Doris Calkins Award.
+The Foundation now houses many separate funds.
+These funds will continue to benefit the American Harp Society and its members in perpetuity, but new donations to today’s American Harp Foundation may be directed to support other harp organizations and harpists.

 Each fund within the Foundation is designated for a specific purpose.
 Only a portion of the interest/gains is given for each award and scholarship, thereby creating and building an endowment to ensure the funds and their growth in perpetuity.